charleslbryant/going-agile/DraftNotes.md

 Manual deploy to UAT and production environment.

-Manual testing of release changes in development environment by the developers.
+Manual testing of release changes in development environment by the development QA.

 Manual testing of release changes by QA in UAT environment.